fatualux/python-notes/src/chapters/principles/coding_standards.md

   - Surround top-level functions and class definitions with two blank lines.
   - Method definitions inside a class are separated by a single blank line.

-- **Imports**:
-  - Imports should be on separate lines and placed at the top of the file.

 ### Benefits of Following Coding Standards

 - **Enhanced Readability**: Consistent formatting makes code easier to read and understand.